adr/vscode-adr-manager/docs/Study Design.md

 For each requirement in the requirements list, the process will be as follows:

-1. Assess alternatives to realize the requirement with the Extension API and Typescript
+1. Assess alternatives to realize the requirement with the Extension API
 2. Create simple sketch in the form of a paper prototype or other comparable method according to "best"<sup>1</sup> implementation possibility
 3. Implement mock-up of requirement in VS Code based on the sketch